psaswat/Selenium-Specflow-and-Nunit/README.md

 http://github.com/nunit/nunitv2/releases/download/2.6.4/NUnit-2.6.4.msi

-After the plugins are installed build the solution.While building the packages required should be automatically downloaded and assocated with the test.
+After the plugins are installed build the solution.

+While building the packages required should be automatically downloaded and assocated with the test.

+PLease place a chromedriver.exe in the bin/debug folder of the compiled solution .
+Somehow having in the path was not working for this specific instance.

 Open Test Explorer in Visual Studio(Test>Windows>Test Explorer).